jcolemorrison/getting-into-consul/part-2-manual-steps.md

 # Manual Beginning to End for Part-2

 These are the manual instructions for setting up service discovery with the [Fake Service](https://github.com/nicholasjackson/fake-service) assuming that you've used this repo's Terraform code to create the AWS resources.
 The required steps are largely the same between both.
+These steps are what one would take if you DID NOT use the `scripts/client-api.sh` and `scripts/client-web.sh` to do the work (though the update to those is pending).

 ## Beginning to End with API